Lune Privacy Notice

 We may disclose personal data relating to you to third parties in certain circumstances including the following:

-(i) suppliers that we engage to help us run our business, such as IT services suppliers and third-party negative emissions and carbon offset developers or registries we have partnered with;
+(i) suppliers that we engage to help us run our business, such as IT services suppliers and third-party carbon removal and carbon offset developers or registries we have partnered with;

 (ii) analytics and search engine service providers that assist us in the improvement and optimisation of the Website;